 Fraser was appointed silk in March 2025.
 His practice is focused on commercial litigation and arbitration, often involving disputes between shareholders and the cross-examination of expert witnesses.
 He is also experienced in judicial review cases, typically on behalf of highly-regulated businesses.

-He is recommended in the current editions of the legal directories as a leading junior in Commercial Litigation, Company Law, and Administrative & Public Law.
-He was also one of Legal Week's 2017 'Stars at the Bar' (top 12 commercial litigation barristers under 10 years' call).
+He is recommended in the current editions of the legal directories as a leading silk in Commercial Litigation, Company Law, and Administrative & Public Law.
+As a junior, he was one of Legal Week's 'Stars at the Bar' (top 12 commercial litigation barristers under 10 years' call), and as a solicitor he was one of the Times’ ‘Future Stars of the City’.
 Recent comments include:

 • "Fraser breaks it all down very simply for clients.
 His brain is amazing.
 He makes everything so simple and straightforward." - Chambers and Partners, 2025